JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_setup.md

 As you progress, you'll have an opportunity to try out other prompts against these files and are encouraged to do so to explore and enhance your prompting skills.

-# M365 Copilot UI Changes
+## Exercise 3 - M365 Copilot UI Changes

 As of June 2025, Microsoft is mid-process deploying what is called the "New Copilot Experience" globally.
 This deployment is coming in waves and is controlled by Microsoft, and regretably a customer cannot enter the Admin portal and request a specific upgrade.